scholarslab/scholarslab.github.io/_posts/2017-02-28-disrupt-the-humanities-managing-director-job-talk.md

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.016.png)

 Now, I’m here to speak about collaborative DH today, and you might be wondering how a literature dissertation can be a collaborative rather than a largely solo activity.
-I did perform the full scholarly labor you’d expect from a literature dissertation—most people would agree successfully defending the dissertation and becoming a tenure-track assistant professor shows that.
+I did perform the full scholarly labor you’d expect from a literature dissertation&mdash;most people would agree successfully defending the dissertation and becoming a tenure-track assistant professor shows that.
 But beyond my dissertation-length work, the larger project around my dissertation relied strongly on collaboration and the intellectual generosity of others.

 A huge number of people made _Infinite Ulysses_ possible, so much so that I can’t name everyone right now, but I’ve put as many as possible up on the screen [_image above previous paragraph, and [this credits webpage](http://www.infiniteulysses.com/credits) goes into more detail_].